 The opportunity provided by the problem of evil

 The problem of evil really centers on its excellent opportunity for financial gain.
 First, you create a problem.
 Then you provide the exclusive solution to that problem at a substantial cost.
 Because you are the only place where you can get the antidote for the problem which you created.
 You have a 100% market share.

 This leads to another rabbit trail to the idea of original sin.
 Because if we are all born evil then we must obtain absolution via whatever means set by creators of the theology.
 This is another example of circular logic.
 However, it is an effective one.
 The solution is payment for atonement.
-This includes ideas like indulgences and other money making mechanisms.
+This includes ideas like indulgences and other money-making mechanisms.

-All of these are income generating mechanisms which play upon the fear of the unknown.
-It’s an exchange for money which then entitle you to rewards in the Afterlife.
+All of these are income-generating mechanisms which play upon the fear of the unknown.
+It’s an exchange for money which then entitles you to rewards in the Afterlife.
 You see God loves and there is eternal life in heaven for those who believe.
 BUT just in case you don’t believe, there is also a Hell where you will be tortured for eternity.
 It is the classic example of the carrot and the stick.
 You get the carrot if you “believe” and pay your way.
 Otherwise, you get the eternal stick.

 Back to the original question the problem of evil

 The original questions, why does God allow evil to exist?
 Or, why would God allow an evil god-like adversary to exist?

 The answer is evil is attributing cultural values to certain human actions.
 Simple as that.